SK Telecom and Sinclair Broadcast Group Sign Joint Venture Agreement

 Article Rating:

+- Plan to jointly develop broadcasting solutions based on ATSC 3.0 in the U.S. market and globally

+- JV to create new services such as personalized advertisement and in-vehicle terrestrial TV broadcasting

-SEOUL, South Korea and BALTIMORE, Jan.
-7, 2019 /PRNewswire/ -- SK Telecom (NYSE: SKM) and Sinclair Broadcast Group (Nasdaq: SBGI), one of the largest TV broadcasting companies in the U.S., announced today in Las Vegas that the companies signed a joint venture agreement to lead the next-generation broadcasting solutions market in the U.S. and globally.
+BALTIMORE, Jan.
+8, 2019 /PRNewswire/ -- SK Telecom (NYSE: SKM) and Sinclair Broadcast Group (Nasdaq: SBGI), one of the largest TV broadcasting companies in the U.S., announced today in Las Vegas that the companies signed a joint venture agreement to lead the next-generation broadcasting solutions market in the U.S. and globally.
 The two companies will jointly fund and manage a joint venture company within the first quarter of this year.

 The joint venture company will develop innovative broadcasting solutions based on ATSC 3.0*, the next-generation broadcast transmission standard, with the aim to commercialize the solutions for the first time in the U.S. market in 2019.